- The type of personal data we may collect from you;

 - complying with regulatory obligations, legal requirements, court order or government agency;

-- monitoring and/or recording your phone calls to check we have carried out your instructions correctly, to resolve queries/complaints and to help improve our quality of service (conversations may also be monitored for staff training purposes);
+- monitoring and/or recording your phone calls to check we have carried out your instructions correctly, to resolve queries/complaints and to help improve our quality of service (conversations may also be monitored for staff training purposes).
+Call recordings are retained for six months from date of call)

 - statistical purposes, i.e. to improve our business and services which we provide